Cancer in Children: An Overview

 How abnormal the cancer cells look under a microscope

-For many cancers, the stages are broken down into stages 1 through 4 (often written as I through IV).
+For many cancers, the stages are written as Roman numerals and can have a value of I through IV (1 through 4).
 The stage numbers refer to the tumor’s size and how much it has spread.
-For instance, stage I is an early stage of cancer in which the cancer has not spread much.
+For instance, stage I is an early stage of cancer in where the cancer has not spread much.
 And stage IV is the most widespread.
 But many cancers are broken down into further classifications.
 Your healthcare provider can tell you more if needed and answer any questions you have about the stage of your child’s cancer.

 How is cancer treated?

 Childhood cancers are often more curable than cancer in adults.
-The goal of treatment is to attack abnormal cells, while hurting as few healthy cells as possible.
+The goal of treatment is to attack the abnormal cells, while hurting as few of the healthy cells as possible.
 To treat the cancer, your child may require more than one therapy.
 These may include the following: